harrah/browse/README.md

 Still in development.
 Bugs are features and features are accidental.

-To build with sbt (see <https://github.com/harrah/xsbt/wiki/Setup> for setup instructions):
+To build with sbt (see <http://scala-sbt.org/release/docs/Getting-Started/Setup.html> for setup instructions):

 ```
-$ sbt "+ package"
+$ sbt package
 ```

 This produces a compiler plugin in target/.